Synthetic Identity Fraud Prevention

 Protection against synthetic identity fraud is on every business’s agenda these days - or at least it should be.
-Synthetic identity is a rapidly growing category of fraud where a fraudster cobbles together information from various real identities - typically a stolen government ID, often from children who haven’t established credit yet.
+Synthetic identity is a rapidly growing category of fraud where a fraudster cobbles together information from various real identities - typically starting with a stolen government ID, often from children who haven’t established credit yet.
 This is combined with other data - perhaps a name from one, an address from another along with new information like an email address and maybe a burner cell phone - to create a completely new fictitious identity.
 A common scheme is for the fraudster to create the identity and apply for credit or open a merchant account.
 Often these cyber-criminals are very patient, slowly building up a light profile and making some small transactions before they suddenly make a lot of big purchases or obtain large loans over a short period and then bust out.

-For example, TransUnion detected one of these scenarios in which the fraudster, a felon with multiple convictions for passing bad checks, breaking and entering and delinquent child support.
+For example, TransUnion detected one of these scenarios in which the fraudster was a felon with multiple convictions for passing bad checks, breaking and entering and delinquent child support.
 He used a synthetic identity to open 90 accounts and walked off with $149,000, and subsequently created four additional synthetic profiles in less than a year to walk away with another $104,000 for a total of $253,000 before he was captured by authorities.

 A new tactic for perpetrating synthetic identity fraud has been reported by one of our subscribers, Ria Financial.
 In a recent iovation webinar, Brian Pramov, CFE and Senior Manager, Digital Fraud Strategy & Analysis at Ria described a synthetic fraud scheme that was caught using iovation tools.
-In this scheme a fraud ring created synthetic identities and then made small changes in the identities to see if they could get any past Ria’s fraud detection system.
-When Ria did a fraud check with iovation’s evasion detection and geolocation capabilities, they discovered that transaction pretending to come from various locations were attempting to mask their true origin, Nigeria.
+In this scheme, a fraud ring created synthetic identities and then made small changes in the identities to see if they could get any past Ria’s fraud detection system.
+When Ria did a fraud check with iovation’s evasion detection and geolocation capabilities, they discovered that transactions pretending to come from various locations were attempting to mask their true origin, Nigeria.

 Ria uncovered this fraud ring using a mix of personal and digital data - and this is the key to protecting your business from synthetic identity fraud.
 Checking personal information often is not enough.
 You have to match the personal identity with the digital fingerprint associated with it to gain a more complete picture of the trustworthiness or riskiness of the transaction.
 Although a fraudster can create hundreds of false identities, and may employ evasion techniques to avoid detection, good device-based fraud prevention tools, like iovation SureScore and FraudForce, can help you discover that all those false identities are originating transactions from one or a small number of devices, most commonly desktop PCs.